DrMarkusVoss/pumla/Examples.md

 ### E#15: Using Diagram Filters
-See the following PlantUML code where a diagram filter is applied to elements of type "component".
-Therefore, no component is appearing on the diagram, although they are put onto:
+See the following PlantUML code where two diagram filters are applied to elements of type "node" and elements of stereotype "external System".
+Therefore, out of the 4 elements put onto the diagram only 2 are shown, the other 2 are filtered out:

 [./test/examples/elementFilterExample.puml](./test/examples/elementFilterExample.puml)